GioF71/mpd-alsa-docker/README.md

 ## Support for Scrobbling

-If at least one set of credentials for `Last.fm`, `Libre.fm` or `Jamendo` are provided through the environment variables, `mpdscribble` will be started and it will scrobble the songs you play.
+If at least one set of credentials for `Last.fm`, `Libre.fm` or `Jamendo` are provided, `mpdscribble` will be started and it will scrobble the songs you play.
-You can also provide credentials in the volume `/user/config`, in the following files:
+You can provide credential using the environment variables or using credential files stored in the volume `/user/config`.
+The relevant files are:

 - lastfm.txt
 - librefm.txt